Research & Evaluation

 The Natural History Consortium is a unique partnership working in areas of media, conservation, policy and research to engage people with the natural world.

 As part of our work we ingrain research and evaluation within our programmes to help inform our own work and provide resources to share our learning with the sector.
+In this section you can explore some of our current live research and look back at past findings.

 Find the main Communicate website at www.communicatenow.org.uk